a-b-street/abstreet/docs/lanes.md

 	- so, store one way and orig points and index, but have an accessor
 	- as a compromise, dont interpet OSM points on a one-way road as the center, but as the edge? this is proving hard to do.

+Thinking about a new design:
+- Much more general "Land" primitive that's just a nice polygon boundary for drawing/selection and one (or more, for sidewalks?) center lines for how to cross the space, with a notion of turns.
+It's what road is now, but way simpler data.
+Maybe the GeomRoad / DrawRoad split is a little confusing after all, since the layering just isn't perfect.

 The polyline problem: